MicrosoftDocs/customer-insights/ci-docs/journeys/transition-overview.md

 | I provisioned a new org (or copied, migrated, or restored an existing org) and don't see outbound marketing                                             | This is expected; outbound marketing is no longer included in new orgs.
 We strongly recommend using real-time journeys as outbound marketing will be removed on June 30, 2025.
 See [Why should I transition to real-time journeys?](transition-faqs.md#why-should-i-transition-to-real-time-journeys) |
 | I'm planning to transition to real-time journeys soon but need outbound marketing until then.  | You can add outbound marketing back using the **Enable** link available on the **Settings** > **Versions** page. <br><br> **Important**: To see the link and add outbound marketing, you need to be an admin.
 If you're not an admin, ask someone who is to do this step.
 If you still don't see the link, follow the guidance for [requesting outbound marketing to be added](transition-overview.md#request-an-exception-to-enable-outbound-marketing).                 |

-## Request an exception to enable outbound marketing
+## Request an exception to enable outbound marketing (existing outbound customers only)

 If you're an existing outbound marketing user and require outbound marketing to be enabled in your environment, you can request an exception by filling out [the outbound marketing request form](https://go.microsoft.com/fwlink/?linkid=2251742).